-Mr. Egley has been repeatedly selected as a Southern California Rising Star according to SuperLawyers, for the years 2012-2016.
-He is a member of the Orange County Bar Association, Labor & Employment Section and the Association of Business Trial Lawyers.
-Mr. Egley is a frequent lecturer on various employment law topics, including Disability Discrimination and Avoiding Employment Litigation.
-He also conducts seminars and training for Human Resources professionals.
+Mr. Egley has been repeatedly selected as a Southern California Rising Star according to SuperLawyers, including for the years 2012-2017.
+He is a member of the Orange County Bar Association, Labor & Employment Section, and the Association of Business Trial Lawyers.
+Mr. Egley is a frequent lecturer on various employment law topics and conducts seminars and training for Human Resources professionals.

-Mr. Egley participates in a number of volunteer and community organizations including the Yale Alumni Schools Committee, the Constitutional Rights Foundation Mock Trial Program, and as the Treasurer and Leadership Board member of Abiding Savior Lutheran Church in Lake Forest, California.
+Mr. Egley participates in a number of volunteer and community organizations including the Yale Alumni Schools Committee, the Constitutional Rights Foundation Mock Trial Program, and serves on the Board of a non-profit church organization.

 While in law school, Mr. Egley served as an officer in the St. Thomas More Law Honor Society and a Board Member of the Moot Court Team.
 He was a member of Loyola Law School’s award winning Byrne Trial Advocacy Team and a finalist in the moot court competition.
 Mr. Egley also interned in the Orange County District Attorney’s Office and worked as a research assistant for Professor Laurie Levenson.